Flinsch/flangee77/docs/personal-intention.md

 offer different interfaces while the application is meant to offer a uniform &ldquo;facade.&rdquo; And who knows?
 Perhaps I'll even target platforms other than Windows.
 We'll see.
-But smartphones, and especially consoles, are probably off the table&mdash;that wouldn’t make much sense, in my opinion, even given the personal background I've just described.
+But smartphones, and especially consoles, are probably off the table&mdash;that wouldn't make much sense, in my opinion, even given the personal background I've just described.